ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/GattClient.md

 As a result of the discovery process, the client can start interacting with the characteristic discovered.
 Depending on the characteristic properties (acquired during discovery), a client can read or write the value of a given characteristic.

-Mbed BLE abstracts most read and write operations to offer a single API that can be used to read or write characteristics values.
-Application code does not have to handle the fragmentation/reassembly process necessary if the attribute value to transported cannot fit in a single data packet.
+Mbed BLE abstracts read and write operations to offer a single API that can be used to read or write characteristic values.
+The application code does not have to handle the necessary fragmentation/reassembly process if the attribute value to be transported cannot fit in a single data packet.

 #### Server Initiated events